entando/entando-docs/vuepress/docs/v6.3.2/docs/reference/local-tips-and-tricks.md

 practices over on the [Entando forum](https://forum.entando.org).

 ## Quickstart Management
-Here are a few common questions about the quickstart environment, which uses Multipass to launch an Ubuntu VM, install K3s Kubernetes, and then deploy Entando.
+Here are a few common questions about the quickstart environment.
+The quickstart environment uses Multipass to launch an Ubuntu VM, where K3s Kubernetes is then installed and from which Entando is deployed.

 ### General
 **Q: How can I remove a quickstart environment?**